diederickh/rxp_player/docs/source/index.rst

 Cross Platform Video Player Library
 ===================================

-rxp_player is open source, cross platform C library for playing back .ogg video files that are encoded with theora and vorbis.
+rxp_player is an open source, cross platform C library for playing back .ogg video files that are encoded with theora and vorbis.
 In the near future we will also add support for Daala and Opus.